lxc/lxc/README.md

 ## Unprivileged Containers

-Unprivileged containers are containers that are run without any privilege.
-This requires support for user namespaces in the kernel that the container is run on.
+Unprivileged containers are containers run without any privilege.
+This requires support from user namespaces in the kernel that the container is run on.
 LXC was the first runtime to support unprivileged containers after user namespaces were merged into the mainline kernel.

 In essence, user namespaces isolate given sets of UIDs and GIDs.
-This is achieved by establishing a mapping between a range of UIDs and GIDs on the host to a different (unprivileged) range of UIDs and GIDs in the container.
-The kernel will translate this mapping in such a way that inside the container all UIDs and GIDs appear as you would expect from the host whereas on the host these UIDs and GIDs are in fact unprivileged.
+This is achieved by establishing a mapping between the range of UIDs and GIDs on the host to a different (unprivileged) range of UIDs and GIDs in the container.
+The kernel will translate this mapping in such a way that inside the container all UIDs and GIDs appear as expected from the host whereas on the host these UIDs and GIDs are in fact unprivileged.
 For example, a process running as UID and GID 0 inside the container might appear as UID and GID 100000 on the host.
 The implementation and working details can be gathered from the corresponding user namespace man page.

-Since unprivileged containers are a security enhancement they naturally come with a few restrictions enforced by the kernel.
-In order to provide a fully functional unprivileged container LXC interacts with 3 pieces of setuid code:
+Since unprivileged containers are security enhancement, they naturally come with a few restrictions enforced by the kernel.
+In order to provide a fully functional unprivileged container, LXC interacts with 3 pieces of setuid code:

 - lxc-user-nic (setuid helper to create a veth pair and bridge it on the host)
 - newuidmap (from the shadow package, sets up a uid map)